Buzz’s Spring Creek Fishing Report – June 1 2026

-We are getting some Midge hatches in the mornings and again in the evening.
+We are getting sparse Midge hatches in the mornings and on some evenings.
 Midge larva patterns are always a good thing to use.
 We like the following patterns: a Black Beauty, a Red or Black Zebra Midge, a Miracle Nymph, or an Olive, White or Black Midge Larva.
-All of these patterns in an 18 or 20.
-My favorite Dry Midge Pattern is a Mole Midge in a size 22.
+Red Midge larva patterns are particularly good in the spring.
+My favorite Dry Midge Pattern is a Mole Midge in a size 20 or 22.
 Most of the time what looks like a rise to a midging fish, the fish is actually feeding on midge pupa just below the surface.
-The Mole Midge hangs in the film and the fish takes it for the pupa.
+The Mole Midge hangs in the film and the fish takes it for the ascending pupa.

 Most of the flies suggested above are locally tied and have been developed especially for the Paradise Valley Spring Creeks by the Spring Creek Specialists Fly Shop.